sippy-platform/mellow-css/css/hugo/content/utilities/background.md

 `bg-light` is the equivalent of `bg-grey` at weight 100 in the light theme, while `bg-dark` is the equivalent of `bg-grey` at weight 900 in the ligth theme.
 You can also use the `bg-system` and `bg-system-inverse` classes; these map to both `bg-light` or `bg-dark` depending on the theme class you have used as its parent or equal.

-`bg-transparent` will give you a transparent surface, `bg-white` will give you a white background.
+`bg-transparent` will give you a transparent surface, `bg-white` will give you a white background. `bg-accent` will follow your accent color.

 {{<example class="docs-bg-colors-preview grid grid-2 grid-sm-4">}}
 <div class="bg-red text-white">.bg-red</div>